 The first cluster of the geographical dimension includes data sharing initiatives covering initiatives at the country level and concerning mostly public-private partnerships.
 Data coming from other sources are predominant, focusing mainly on statistics and context-specific information.
-Going deeper in the aforementioned sources, it appears that tourism metrics and locations data cover a major number of initiatives, with 29 and 20 data sharing initiatives respectively.
+Going deeper in the aforementioned sources, it appears that tourism metrics and locations data cover a major number of initiatives, with 33 and 23 data sharing initiatives respectively.

 On the other hand, accounting for the data source which is lacking/and or less frequent, user generated, transaction data and device data cover fewer initiatives.
-Indeed, data stemming from ratings, videos, photos, web search Wi-Fi and Bluetooth are missing.
+Indeed, data stemming from ratings, videos, photos, and Bluetooth are missing.